Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Convergence of discrete harmonic functions

 \section{Convergence of discrete harmonic functions}

-\begin{lemma} Fix a quad $(\Omega; a, b, c, d)$ and fix a conformal map $\xi$ from $\Omega$ onto $\U$ and extend its definition continuously to the boundary.
-Consider bounded harmonic function $u$ on $\Omega$ such that $u\circ\xi^{-1}$ satisfies the following boundary data:
+Discrete harmonic functions have been studied in many cases in proof of convergence of discrete observables to continuous observables, see for instance~\cite{LawlerSchrammWernerLERWUST},~\cite{SmirnovPercolationConformalInvariance},~\cite{SchrammSheffieldDiscreteGFF} and~\cite{CDCHKSConvergenceIsingSLE}.
+Some standard methods to study discrete harmonic functions and discrete holomorphic functions have been established, see for instance~\cite{ChelkakRobustComplexAnalysis} and~\cite{ChelkakSmirnovDiscreteComplexAnalysis}.
+In this appendix, we collect some basic facts about harmonic functions with mixed boundary conditions. \begin{lemma} Fix a quad $(\Omega; a, b, c, d)$ and fix a conformal map $\xi$ from $\Omega$ onto $\U$ and extend its definition continuously to the boundary.
+There is a unique bounded harmonic function $u$ on $\Omega$ such that $u\circ\xi^{-1}$ satisfies the following boundary data:

 where $n$ is the outer normal vector.
-There exists a unique bounded harmonic function with such boundary data.
 Moreover, the harmonic function $u$ can only obtain its maximum on $(ab)$ and obtain its minimum on $(cd)$. \end{lemma}